markvincevarga/DunMaoSSSP/README.md

 - [ ] Better error handling and edge cases
 - [ ] More comprehensive benchmarking suite
 - [ ] Reach a conclusion about v1 vs v2
-- [ ] See if the parallel numbers can shine even brighter against the sequential v2 version.
+- [ ] See if the parallel numbers can shine even brighter against the sequential v2 version

 ## License